1156054203/astair/README.md

 In general, you can use `--help` on all `astair` sub-commands to get detailed instructions on the available options.

-(If for some reason `pip` is not an option, [see below](#markdown-header-installing-astair-without-pip) for further ways to install `asTair`.)
+(If for some reason `pip` is not an option, [check our FAQ](https://bitbucket.org/bsblabludwig/astair/wiki/FAQ#markdown-header-installing-astair-without-pip) for further ways to install `asTair`.)

 All of the examples in the main part of the current tutorial are based on the assumption that the input sequencing data are __TAPS__  pair-end sequencing reads, however, asTair analyses can be run in single-end mode (`--se`).
 Also, asTair enables you to run analyses on __WGBS__ data, which requires a running installation of  [`bwa-meth`](https://github.com/brentp/bwa-meth) for the alignment step.
-For more information on WGBS analyses you may check the section _Analysis of WGBS data (or other unmodified cytosine to thymine conversion methods)_.
+For more information on WGBS analyses you may check the section [Analysis of WGBS data (or other unmodified cytosine to thymine conversion methods)](#markdown-header-analysis-of-wgbs-data-or-other-unmodified-cytosine-to-thymine-conversion-methods).

 ## 1. Align reads